sven-lange-last/cloud-logs/priority-insights/log-record-field-types/README.md

 As mentioned above, Priority insights supports nested `object` fields and path expressions with dots (`.`) are used to reference nested fields in queries.
 But what if log records contain fields with dots?
 Example: `"an.object.nested.in.an": "object"`.

-Imagine Priority insights received a log record with following content (Spoiler: It wouldn't work.): `{ "an.object.nested.in.an": "object","an": {"object": {"nested:" {"in": {"an": "object"} } } } }`.
-In queries, the both fields would be referenced as `an.object.nested.in.an`.
+Imagine Priority insights received a log record with following content (Spoiler: It wouldn't work.): `{ "an.object.nested.in.an": "object", "an": {"object": {"nested:" {"in": {"an": "object"} } } } }`.
+In queries, both fields would be referenced as `an.object.nested.in.an`.
 This is obviously a problem.

 In order to avoid said problem, Priority insights interpretes field names containing dots as path expressions.
 Such field names are expanded as nested objects.
 Example: `"an.object.nested.in.an": "object"` is interpreted as `"an": {"object": {"nested:" {"in": {"an": "object"} } } }`.
 With this approach, path expressions in field names have the same meaning when ingesting and when querying.

 See [Allowing dots in field names #15951](https://github.com/elastic/elasticsearch/issues/15951) for details.

+(For completeness: The Store and search feature in IBM Cloud Logs works differently than Priority insights.
+It will NOT expand field names containing dots as nested objects.)

 ## Challenges with dots in field names